-Although to date, the continuing economic crisis in Greece has not affected our managers' ability to pay employees, has not forced us to default on any obligations and has not had any other material impact on our operations, a default by Greece on its sovereign debt or the exit of Greece from the eurozone may have a material adverse effect on our operations in the future and may limit the ability of our two managers with offices in Greece to operate.
+Although to date, the continuing economic crisis in Greece has not affected our managers' ability to pay employees, has not forced us to default on any obligations and has not had any other material impact on our operations, a default by Greece on its sovereign debt or the exit of Greece from the Eurozone or the rejection of the Euro and the adoption by Greece of its own national currency may have a material adverse effect on our operations in the future and may limit the ability of our two managers with offices in Greece to operate.
 These limitations may include:

-- the ability of our managers with offices in Greece to continue to pay wages to their employees and to pay suppliers for goods and services; - the ability of our Greek suppliers to fully perform their contracts, including the delivery of supplies to our managers' offices in Greece and to our vessels in Greek ports; - the ability of our Greek-based seafarers or shore employees to travel to and from our vessels; - delays or other disruptions in the operation of our fleet, including of the vessels in our fleet flying the Greek flag; and

-• increased taxes and compliance costs due to increased bureaucracy or changes in the government.
+- the ability of our managers with offices in Greece to continue to pay wages to their employees and to pay suppliers for goods and services; - the ability of our Greek suppliers to fully perform their contracts, including the delivery of supplies to our managers' offices in Greece and to our vessels in Greek ports; - the ability of our Greek-based seafarers or shore employees to travel to and from our vessels; - delays or other disruptions in the operation of our fleet, including of the vessels in our fleet flying the Greek flag; and - increased taxes and compliance costs due to increased bureaucracy or changes in the government.

-As a result of the ongoing economic slump in Greece and the capital controls imposed by the government in June 2015, our operations in Greece may be subjected to new regulations that may require us to incur new or additional compliance or other administrative costs and may require that we pay to the Greek government new taxes or other fees.
-Furthermore, renewed political uncertainty and social unrest due to the worsening economic conditions and the growing refugee population in the country may undermine Greece's political and economic stability and may lead it to exit the eurozone, which may adversely affect our operations and those of our managers located in Greece.
+As a result of the continuing economic crisis in Greece and the capital controls imposed by the government in June 2015, our operations in Greece may be subjected to new regulations that may require us to incur new or additional compliance or other administrative costs and may require that we pay to the Greek government new taxes or other fees.
+Furthermore, renewed political uncertainty and social unrest due to the worsening economic conditions and the growing refugee population in the country may undermine Greece's political and economic stability and may lead it to exit the Eurozone, or revert to a national currency, which may adversely affect our operations and those of our managers located in Greece.
 We also face the risk that enhanced capital controls, strikes, work stoppages, civil unrest and violence within Greece may disrupt our shoreside operations and those of our managers located in Greece.

-Disruptions in world financial markets and the resulting governmental action could have a material adverse impact on our results of operations, financial condition and cash flows.
+Disruptions in global financial markets from terrorist attacks, regional armed conflicts, general political unrest and the resulting governmental action could have a material adverse impact on our results of operations, financial condition and cash flows.